raihalea/ExcessiveCloudTFd/README.md

+### ⚠️ Note: This repository contains experimental code and is not recommended for production use.
+Use at your own risk.

 # ExcessiveCloudTFd

 This repository provides a template to deploy [CTFd](https://github.com/CTFd/CTFd) on AWS using the AWS Cloud Development Kit (CDK).
 CTFd is a Capture The Flag (CTF) framework, which can be used to deploy CTF challenges.

-**⚠️ Note: This repository contains experimental code and is not recommended for production use.
-Use at your own risk.**
+## Features Enabled

+The following features are enabled by deploying CTFd using AWS CDK:

+- **Hosting**: CTFd is hosted in containers managed by Amazon ECS and AWS Fargate.
+- **Data Persistence**: Data persistence with Aurora Serverless and S3.
+- **Auto Scaling**:  Auto-scaling for ECS and Aurora Serverless (ElastiCache does not auto-scale).
+- **Email Sending**: Email sending from CTFd using SES.
+- **Security**: Protection with WAF, with relaxed protection for specific IPs.
+- **CDN Caching**: CDN caching of themes and S3 objects (via CTFd plugin).

 ## Table of Contents